highbyte/dotnet-6502/docs/systems/apple2/overview.md

   Reproducing it is therefore resampling rather than synthesis: the cone's level is averaged over each output sample, which is what makes pulse-width modulation (how the Apple II fakes intermediate levels, and plays sampled audio at all) come out as sound rather than aliasing noise.
 A DC blocker removes the offset of a cone left parked on one side.
-Off by default;
-  enable it in the configuration dialog.
+On by default, as on the C64; turn it off in the configuration dialog.
 - Selectable monitor: a composite colour monitor (the default) or a green, white or amber phosphor monitor.
 The choice applies to every mode, not just hi-res: text is monochrome either way (a colour monitor renders it white), and lo-res is full colour on a colour monitor and